 To submit proposals, see “how to submit” at the end of this document.

-Detailed information about the feature of GTC for this semester can be found on the GTC call for proposals.
-A short summary is provided next:
+Detailed information about the feature of GTC for this semester is available here.

 - EMIR broad- and narrow-band imaging, long-slit and MOS spectroscopy are offered.
 All applicants are recommended to read the instrument manual carefully.
 Very importantly, the time needed to perform EMIR night-time calibrations (e.g., observations of telluric standard stars, wavelength calibration, etc.) will be charged to the observing programs.
 Therefore, applicants must include all the time needed to perform theses calibrations together with the time needed for the science observations in the total requested telescope time in their proposals.